 Overview and Background

 Water for Africa through Leadership and Institutional Support (WALIS) reflects the U.S. Agency for International Development (USAID)’s latest thinking on achieving transformative improvements in access to clean water and improved sanitation.
 The WALIS program aims to support national and regional institutions and their development partners to improve the capacity of African water sectors to implement policies, strategies, and plans that will deliver sustainable water, sanitation, and hygiene (WASH) services consistent with the Sustainable Development Goals (SDGs).
-The WALIS project, in collaboration with the African Ministers’ Council on Water (AMCOW) and Global Analysis and Assessment of Sanitation and
+The WALIS project, in collaboration with the African Ministers’ Council on Water (AMCOW) and the Global Analysis and Assessment of Sanitation and

 Drinking-Water (GLAAS), is conducting a series of case studies in Africa related to local systems for water and sanitation.
-The case studies will utilize the appreciative inquiry approach to answer the following research questions:
+The case studies will utilize the appreciative inquiry approach to answer the following research question: